2021 Return-to-Play Guidelines: Updated May 17, 2021

 The information contained in this document is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 All content is provided for general informational purposes only.
 While the league and our town programs will strive to create a safe environment, parents and guardians are the only ones who may make the decision for their child regarding participation.

 As outlined in the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) Safety Standards for Youth and Adult Amateur Sports Activities, girls lacrosse falls in the Moderate Risk sport category.
 Moderate risk sports are subject to limitations on activities, competition and tournament play.
-Girls lacrosse can participate in Level 1, Level 2 and Level 3 activities:
+Girls lacrosse can participate in Level 1, Level 2, Level 3 and Level 4 activities:

-Level 1 activities are individual or socially distanced group activities (non-contact workouts, aerobic conditioning, individual skill work and drills.)
+Level 1: individual or socially distanced group activities (non-contact workouts, aerobic conditioning, individual skill work and drills.)

-Level 2 activities allow for practices (Intra-team/group games, contact drills and scrimmages)
+Level 2: competitive practices (Intra-team/group games, contact drills and scrimmages)

-Level 3 activities are defined as games, meets, matches, races, etc.
+Level 3: compettions: defined as games, meets, matches, races, etc.

 Outdoor Competition Limitations

 If an outdoor facility has a spectator viewing area which allows for at least six feet social distancing between spectators, then spectators are allowed.

 Cooperation with Health Officials

 Each Founders Town Program will assign a COVID director who will lead communication and cooperate with municipal health agencies as needed.